Hampshire Hikes & Historical Sites

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

-We fly from London to Rhodes and return with British Airways.
+We fly from London to Rhodes and return.
 Flights from Manchester are also available, please contact our Travel Team for more information or check the website.
 The transfer from Rhodes Airport to our hotel is approx 20 minutes.

 Booking Your Own Travel Arrangements?

 If you wish to organise your own flights from a non-UK or provincial airport or travel by rail or car to your holiday destination, 'land only' reductions are often available.
 Please contact us for details.

 Before finalising any independent travel arrangements, please check with us first - especially if doing so 12 weeks or more before your intended date of travel.
 If you do intend to join your holiday locally please do tell us at least 14 weeks in advance.